civiform/docs/docs/it-manual/sre-playbook/email-configuration.md

 After deploying CiviForm to staging or prod it's important to test that email integration works correctly.
 Here is the list of things to try:

 1. Open CiviForm site as applicant and send email to the technical support email address provided in the footer.
-2. Create a program.
-Add a program admin.
-Submit an application for the program and verify that both the program admin and the applicant received emails.
-3. TODO: testing status email.
+2. Create a program with a status that has email content.
+3. Apply as an applicant.
+4. Program Admin, applicant (and TI if present) should receive the email.
+4. As a Program Admin view the application and set the status.
+5. The applicant (and TI if present) should receive the email.